mehranbaz/hello-world/README.md

 # hello-world
-As you can tell, this is an experiment project to learn github Making changes to this readne file.
+As you can see, this is an experiment project to learn github Making changes to this readne file.